luverolla/sbems_frontend/README.md

 # SBEMS Frontend

-This repository hosts the firmware for the SBEMS frontend application.
+This repository hosts the frontend application for the SBEMS project.
 It's written in Python and shipped with a web interface on local deployment

 > **CURRENT STATUS: WORK IN PROGRESS**